-Use the When The customer is living in a setting where long-term care services can be provided (MA521); and Is not refusing HCBS services.
-The customer is living in a setting where long-term care services cannot be provided; or Is refusing HCBS services.
+Use the When Gross income test The customer is living in a setting where long- term care services can be provided (MA521); and Is not refusing HCBS services.
+Net income test The customer is living in a setting where long- term care services cannot be provided; or Is refusing HCBS services.